Hi, I’m Jennifer, with some simple home organization tips for you that you should do at night so tomorrow will be better!

 It’s not because I am scatterbrained, unintelligent, or uncaring that things can seem to cascade out of control.
 It can be from fatigue, mental distraction, being overscheduled, or any number of reasons.

-But, many times all it takes are a few simple tips to make a big impact on the things we can change.
+But, many times all it takes are a few simple tips to make a big impact on the things we can change and helps you conserve your spoons.

 You may also want to check out this post with 8 morning routines to help your kids have a good day.